willystawn/simple-anime-tracker/README.md

     -   `SUPABASE_URL`: Your Supabase project URL.
     -   `SUPABASE_ANON_KEY`: Your Supabase `anon` public key.
     -   `API_KEY`: Your Google Gemini API key.
+    -   `APP_PASSWORD`: (Optional) A password to protect access to your anime tracker.
+If this variable is not set, the application will be publicly accessible.

 2.  **Serve the Files**: Serve the `index.html` and other project files using a static file server.
 The application will initialize using these environment variables.